 Check the terms and conditions of your policy to be sure this is covered.

 Can I get cover that starts immediately?

-Is it better to pay for pet insurance annually or monthly?
+Is it better to pay for insurance annually or monthly?

 Can I cover more than one pet on the same policy?

-Several insurance providers offer multi-pet insurance, so if you insure more than one pet with them, you’ll get a discount.
+Some insurance providers offer multi-pet insurance, so if you insure more than one pet with them, you might get a discount.
 This type of policy could also be easier to manage in terms of paperwork.

-What do I do if my pet goes missing?
+What should I do if my pet goes missing?